Sens: History

 The city is said to have been one of the oppida of the Senones, one of the oldest Celtic tribes living in Gaul.
 The Battle of the Allia was fought c.
 387 BC between the Senones – a Gallic tribe led by Brennus, who had invaded Northern Italy – and the Roman Republic.
 It is mentioned as Agedincum by Julius Caesar several times in his Commentarii de Bello Gallico.
 In 53 BC, during the invasion of Gaul, Caesar wintered six legions, at the place called « the camp of Caesar » south of the city.

 The Roman city was built during the first century BC and surrounded by walls during the third (notable parts of the walls still remain, with alterations along the centuries).
 It still retains today the skeleton of its Roman street plan.
 The site was referred to by Ammianus Marcellinus as Senones (oppidum Senonas), where the future emperor Julian faced an Alamannic siege for a few months, but it did not become an administrative center until after the reorganization of the Roman Empire in 375, when it was the chief town of Lugdunensis Quarta.

 During the Middle Ages its archbishops held the prestigious role of primate of Gaul and Germany.
 The bishop of Sens became an archbishop as early as the mid-5th century, but the cult of the traditional founders Savinian and Potentian, not mentioned by Gregory of Tours, did not appear until the 8th century, when they were added to the local recension of the Seventy Apostles.
 The Hôtel de Sens in Paris was their official residence in that city.
 The Archdiocese of Sens ruled over the dioceses of Chartres, Auxerre, Meaux, Paris, Orléans, Nevers and Troyes, summarized by the acronym CAMPONT.

 Starting from 1135, the cathedral of Sens, dedicated to Saint Stephen, was rebuilt as one of the first Gothic cathedrals.
 There, in 1234, Louis IX of France celebrated his wedding to Marguerite of Provence.
 Sens witnessed the trial of Peter Abelard.
 Pope Alexander III sojourned for some time in the city, and Thomas Becket spent part of his exile between 1162 and 1165.
 The Archdiocese of Sens hosted a number of church councils and the first Archbishop of Uppsala was consecrated there.
 William of Sens was the principal architect of Canterbury Cathedral.

 Sens experienced troublesome times during the Wars of Religion.
-In 1562, 100 of the town’s Huguenot population were killed in the Massacre of Sens.
+In 1562, 100 of the town's Huguenot population were killed in the Massacre of Sens.

-The city declined after Paris was elevated to archdiocese in 1622.
-Since 2002, Sens remains an archbishopric (though the incumbent has resided in Auxerre since 1929?) but with no metropolitical function (no pallium or marriage appeals).

-Despite the creation of new regions, Sens remains subject to the Paris cour d'appel.
+The Hôtel de Ville was completed in 1904.